 Figure 2 shows the cost of service for the Wastewater Operations fund.
-Cost-of-service components include operations & maintenance, replacement and rehabilitation (R&R) projects, and debt service expenses.
+Cost-of-service components include operations & maintenance, R&R projects, and debt service expenses.
 Any cost of service not covered by the monthly EDU rate will be supported by property taxes and the utilization of reserves.